HassanRazaS/Zombie-Apocalypse-Simulation/README.md

 ## UML Diagrams

-included in files as ZombieUML
+Included in files as ZombieUML

 ### Simulation and District Class Relationship